patil215/khanacademy-infection/README.md

 ## Running the Code

 A JAR file is part of the repository.
-The easiest way to run the simulation would be to just download this file and run with Java.
+The easiest way to run the simulation would be to download this file and run with Java.

-The code is an IntelliJ IDEA project, so simply git-cloning the project and importing into IntelliJ, and running it should work.
-I used no external libraries, other than Swing for visualization which should be included in an up to date version of Java.
+The code is an IntelliJ IDEA project, so git-cloning, importing into IntelliJ, and running it should work.
+No external libraries were used.

 ## Basic Implementation